clairetsai1222/HandEye_calibrate/README.md

 ##  HandEye_calibrate：hand to eye calibration using OpenCV

-**hand2eye_calibrate.py** is a Python implementation of hand-eye calibration using OpenCV.
+**hand2eye_calibrate.py** is a Python implementation of hand to eye calibration using OpenCV.
 The code is based on [webpage](https://blog.csdn.net/qq_40016998/article/details/121099134) and designed to work with a kortex gen3 robotic arm with the Robotiq 2-Finger Grippers-85 and a realsense D435i camera.

 The code takes in the images of a aruco board grabbed by the robotic arm's end-effector, and outputs the transformation matrix that maps the camera's coordinates to the robot base's coordinates and saves it as the calibration.txt file.